Exact sampling for some multi-dimensional queueing models with renewal input: The case when : Harris recurrent regeneration

 Then we do our reconstructions for the algorithm in Section~\ref{sub:algorithm-main-sketch} by starting at time $-N$, with both models starting with the same starting value

-\begin{rem} {\rm The service time used in (\ref{e:RA-regeneration-point-sim}) and (\ref{e:FIFO-regeneration-point-sim}) for coupling via Lemma~\ref{l: service-times-RA}, $S_{-(N+1)},$ is in fact identical for both systems because (subtle): At time $-(N+1)$, both systems have only one customer in system, and thus total work is in fact equal to the remaining service time; so we use Equation (\ref{e:main-inequality-work-arrival-times}) to conclude that both remaining service times (even if different) are $\le \epsilon$ (e.g., that is why (\ref{e:FIFO-Pre-reg}) follow from (\ref{e:RA-Pre-reg})).
-Meanwhile, $C_{-(N+1)}$ enters service immediately across both systems, so it is indeed the same service time $S_{-(N+1)}$ used for both for this initiation.} \end{rem}
+\begin{rem} \textrm{The service time used in (\ref{e:RA-regeneration-point-sim}) and (\ref{e:FIFO-regeneration-point-sim}) for coupling via Lemma~\ref{l: service-times-RA}, $S_{-(N+1)},$ is in fact identical for both systems because (subtle): At time $-(N+1)$, both systems have only one customer in system, and thus total work is in fact equal to the remaining service time; so we use Equation (\ref{e:main-inequality-work-arrival-times}) to conclude that both remaining service times (even if different) are $\leq\epsilon$ (e.g., that is why (\ref{e:FIFO-Pre-reg}) follow from (\ref{e:RA-Pre-reg})).
+Meanwhile, $C_{-(N+1)}$ enters service immediately across both systems, so it is indeed the same service time $S_{-(N+1)}$ used for both for this initiation.
+Coalescence is detected in finite expected time because of the positive recurrence property underlying the definition of the regeneration points from (\ref{e:RA-regeneration-point}) and (\ref{e:FIFO-regeneration-point})}. \end{rem}